 When waves cancel each other out, this is called

 Beam splitting: Young's "Double Slit" experiment

-Thomas Young recognized that if light behaved like a wave it would be possible to create patterns of constructive and destructive interference using light.
+Thomas Young recognized that if light behaved like a wave, it would be possible to create patterns of constructive and destructive interference using light.
 In 1801 he devised an experiment that would force two beams of light to travel different distances before interfering with each other when they reached a screen.
 To accomplish this, Young set up a mirror to direct a thin beam of sunlight into a darkened room (and an assistant to make sure the mirror aimed the sun's light properly!).
-Young split the beam in two by placing a very thin card edgewise in the beam, as shown in the figure below.
+Young split the beam in two by placing a very thin card edgewise in the beam, as shown in Figure 4.

 When the two beams of light shone on a screen, Young observed a very interesting pattern of light and dark "fringes" where the two beams interfered with each other constructively and destructively.
 Bright fringes appeared where the intensity of the light hitting the screen was highest, and dark fringes appeared where the intensity was zero.
 Where the two beams of light were exactly "in phase" (see Figure 5), they interfered constructively and created light that was brighter than either beam by itself.
 Where the beams of light were exactly "out of phase," they interfered destructively to produce a dark spot where the total light intensity was zero.

 If one wave travels a greater distance than the other, the peaks and troughs of the waves will become offset from one another and they may be out of phase when they reach their destination, as shown in Figure 7.

 If the difference in distance traveled by the two waves is even greater, they will reach a point where the peak of one wave aligns with the trough of the other.
 Finally, if the wave that travels farther follows a path that is exactly one wavelength longer than the path the other wave follows (or two or three or any integer multiple longer), then their peaks will again align and they will arrive at their destination in phase, as shown in Figure 8.